Diamante-Smith/osticket-prereqs/README.md

 <br>

 - To reset your password, please access the Azure portal.
 Select your Windows virtual machine, navigate to the "Help" section, and click "Reset password."
 Enter your new password and then select "Update."
 This process should effectively resolve the issue.
-And may take a few minutes to update
+And it may take a few minutes to update
 <br>

 <h1>Installation Steps</h1>